Originally published March 2022—last updated March 2025.

 In digital commerce businesses, everyone from business analysts to marketing professionals and finance groups to service organizations need access to customer profile, inventory and pricing data that can be housed in systems they don’t use on a day-to-day basis—or even have access to.

-With a solution like Citizen Integrator, end-users can not only finally get the data they need, it’s also incredibly simple.
-1. Select a recipe.
-2. Answer a few questions about the configuration.
-3. Deploy the connection.
-4. Monitor it all in one place.
+With an API-powered integration solution like Jitterbit iPaaS, end-users can not only finally get the data they need, it’s also incredibly simple.

 Here a few examples of the ecommerce recipes that are currently baked in: